FinweLtd/orion360-sdk-pro-examples-android/README.md

 An example of a minimal Orion360 image player, for playing an image file from local file system.

-This example is similar to _MinimalVideoFilePlayer_, but showcases how to use _OrionImageView_ component instead of _OrionVideoView_ for showing a 360 image.

 This example showcases all supported file system locations and file access methods for image sources: the locations embedded to the app distribution packages, the app's private locations that become available after installation, and the locations that are more or less external to the app.
 To keep the example simple, only one location is active at a time and the others are commented out (you can easily select the active location from the source code).
-The supported locations are:
+The locations are:

+1. Application installation package's _/assets_ folder

+   Private assets folder allows playing content embedded to the apps's own installation package (.apk).
+Notice 100MB .apk size limit in Google Play store.
+This is the recommended location when the application embeds image files to the installation package and _is NOT_ distributed via Google Play store (single large .apk file delivery), or contains only a few images.

+2. Application installation package's _/res/raw_ folder

+   Private raw resource folder allows playing content embedded to the app's own installation package (.apk).
+Notice 100MB .apk size limit in Google Play.
+Must use lowercase characters in filenames and access them without filename extension.
+This location is generally not recommended; use _/assets_ folder instead.

+> This location is currently not supported for images.

+3. Application expansion packages

+   Private expansion package allows playing content embedded to the app's extra installation package (.obb).
+Up to 2 GB per package, max 2 packages.
+This is the recommended location when the application embeds lots of large image files to the installation package and _is_ distributed via Google Play store.
+Fairly complex but very useful solution.
+For more information, see https://developer.android.com/google/play/expansion-files.html

+> This location is currently not supported for images.

-1. Application's private path on device's internal memory
+4. Application's private path on device's internal memory

    Private internal folder is useful mainly when the app _downloads_ an image file for offline mode or to be cached, as only the app itself can access that location (exception: rooted devices).
 This location is recommended only if downloaded content files need to be protected from ordinary users - although the protection is easy to circumvent with a rooted device.